HazelGadiaza/VultureMkII/README.md

 ✅ Initial setup and config of RPi <br>
 ✅ Install Meshtastic Python CLI to make RPi as client <br>
 ✅ Install Dronekit <br>
-- SSH into RPi
+☐ SSH into RPi <br>
-- Need to install pymavlink and mavproxy in RPi
+☐ Need to install pymavlink and mavproxy in RPi <br>
-- Identify connections between Pixhawk and RPi
+☐ Identify connections between Pixhawk and RPi <br>